Beyond “Eat This”

 It may take some healing before you can really hear your body’s cues, but you certainly can get there!

-Also, as an important side note, eating healthy does not mean boring or blah food.
+Also eating healthy does not mean boring or blah food.

 It does mean you get to experiment, learn what really satisfies you.